Framework Plan North and Northern Ring

 Development concept for Bocholt's north

-The North Framework Plan is a development concept for the north of Bocholt.
+The Framework Plan North is a development concept for the north of Bocholt.

-These construction measures have consequently led to a reorganisation of road traffic and an accompanying relief of many streets.
+As a result of these construction measures, road traffic has been reorganised and many roads have been relieved.
 In particular, Münsterstraße, Uhlandstraße, Westend and the southern section of Dinxperloer Straße should be mentioned here.
-In the north of Bocholt, on the other hand, it is mainly the residential roads through residential and recreational areas that are affected by additional traffic.
+In the north of Bocholt, on the other hand, it is mainly residential roads through residential and recreational areas that are affected by additional congestion.
 In 2009, the city council adopted the Framework Plan North.